 Shimano Tiagra underwent an upgrade in 2015, bringing it slightly more inline with the groupsets above it.
 Tiagra has traditionally been seen as marking the crossover point between leisure road bikes and enthusiast road bikes — that is to say, it has always outwardly displayed many of the qualities of Shimano’s better groupsets, but never quite matched the performance.
 New Tiagra also follows in that trend to some extent, with a very pretty four-arm chainset, sleeker Dual Control STI levers and a rear derailleur that can cope with sprockets of up to 34t, which is great for climbing.
 However, Tiagra remains a 10-speed system, meaning it can’t match — and isn’t compatible with — 105, Ultegra or Dura-Ace.
 Upfront you have the option of a double chainring, which comes in a multitude of options – 52-36T, 50-34T, 48-34T, 46-36T and 46-34T – to suit all abilities.
 There’s a triple option of 50-39-30T.
 Meanwhile although gear changes are good, Tiagra’s dual-pivot rim brakes aren’t quite as impressive, which means the Tiagra hydraulic disc brakes released in 2016 are a welcome option.

-The newest version of Shimano 105 appeared on 2015 model year bikes and it was a true revelation, offering essentially all the ability and performance of Ultegra with only a slight weight disadvantage justifying its lower place in Shimano’s groupset hierarchy.
+This version of Shimano 105 appeared on 2015 model year bikes and it was a true revelation, offering essentially all the ability and performance of Ultegra with only a slight weight disadvantage justifying its lower place in Shimano’s groupset hierarchy.
 As with its posher siblings, 105 is now 11-speed and gear changes are supremely impressive, with the chain switching from sprocket to sprocket almost imperceptibly.
 There’s the option of using up to 32-tooth sprockets, meaning easy riding up the hill.
 Meanwhile, 105’s new dual-pivot rim brake calipers are superb and not only offer excellent power but also very good modulation, meaning you really can feel just how much braking force you need to exert.
 A recently upgraded front derailleur’s also welcome, losing the long arm of the previous incarnation to scrub any chance of the cables rubbing on your tyres.
 They also come in direct mount versions for integrated and aero frame designs.
 In fact, all in all 105 is possibly the best value for money road groupset in Shimano’s stable.

 Traditionally seen as the benchmark groupset for high-end but not necessarily racing road bikes, Shimano Ultegra is an 11-speed system with a lot of the same technology as Dura-Ace, just wrapped in a less weight-conscious packaging.
 It’s still lighter than 105, though, and features the same performance benefits such as smooth gear changes and excellent braking.
 The rear cassette will work with sprockets of up to 32-tooth, and again the dual-pivot brake calipers also come in direct-mount versions.
 So it’s a great system that’s only been slightly overshadowed by the emergence of the cheaper 105 set-up and the newer Ultegra (8000).